 Murray argues that we have strong evidence in humans that the match of continental climatological and ecological challenges has indeed lit the kindling of standing variation.
-He examines the GWAS (genome-wide association study) Catalog and Phase 1 of the 1000 Genomes Project for differences in target allele frequencies (SNPs associated with cognitive repertoires) among Africans, Europeans, and Asians.
-First, however, he examines differences in target allele frequencies within the same race (e.g., Kenyans and African Americans or Chinese and Japanese) using SNPs associated with schizophrenia.
+To support this, he examines race differences (Asian, African, European) in frequencies of single nucleotide polymorphisms (SNPs) from the GWAS Catalog and Phase 1 of the 1000 Genomes Project that were associated "with an increase in magnitude or intensity" of cognitive traits such as educational attainment and neurocognitive function.
+These SNPs are called target alleles.
+To provide meaningful context for the race differences, he first examines group differences in target allele frequencies within the same race (e.g., Kenyans and African Americans or Chinese and Japanese) using SNPs associated with schizophrenia.
 The correlations are remarkably high, .98 for African and Asian groups and .97 for European groups.
+In other words, the proportion of chromosomes that contain the target alleles in the compared within-continent populations is very similar.
 However, when that analysis is repeated between races, the "landscape is completely different" (p.
 188).
 The correlation for Africans and Europeans is .74; the correlation for Asians and Europeans is .81; and the correlation for Africans and Asians is .70.
 This is not an unusual pattern.
 The proportion of large target allele differences between the races in SNPs related to cognitive traits, for example, is over 30% for every comparison.
 As Murray writes, "the data confirm the proposition" that "population differences in variants associated with personality, abilities, and social behavior are common" "no matter how you look at them" (p.
 191).